algorithmiaio/api-docs/source/includes/_data.md

 data://.my/:collection/:filename
 ```

-If you are operating on your own directories / files you can use the .my pseudonym and the username will be assumed from the authorization provided.
+If you are operating on your own directories or files you can use the .my pseudonym and the username will be assumed from the authorization provided.

 <aside class="warning">
-Avoid using the `.my` pseudonym in the program code of an algorithm.
+If you are authoring an algorithm, avoid using the `.my` pseudonym in the source code.
 When the algorithm is executed, `.my` will be interpreted as the username of the user who called the algorithm, rather than the author's username.
 </aside>

 ## Session Collections